derhasi/freistilbox-docs/content/advanced/ssl.md

 ## Recognizing secure requests

-Because SSL request are decrypted before they reach your freistilboxes, your web application will always receive plain HTTP requests.
+Because SSL requests are decrypted before they reach your freistilboxes, your web application will always receive plain HTTP requests.
 In order to be able to see if a request originally came in SSL-encrypted, the SSL offloader marks those with the HTTP header "X-Forwarded-Proto" and set its value to "https".
 Our web servers then set an environment variable named `HTTPS` to the value `on`.

 In your application, you can simply test this variable to see if a request had been encrypted by its sender.